jonathonadams/zero-to-production/guides/FIREBASE_SSR.md

 ## Before you Start

-Ensure you have all the [prerequisites] setup and ready prior to starting this guide.
+Ensure you have completed all the [prerequisites].

 ## Firebase Tools

-// TODO -> Reword
-While deploying your SSR application is pretty straight forward there are a couple of TODO tips gotchas that need to be understood and configured.

 As it stands, Firebase tools is not really built to work nicely with Monorepos.
-By default, if you run `firebase init` and select cloud functions (TS or JS) it will create a `functions/` directory at the root of your project.
-It will also create a `package.json` inside the `functions/` directory that lists build scripts, dependencies and most importantly the entry point to your functions via the `main` field.
+By default if you run `firebase init` and select cloud functions (TS or JS) it will create a `functions/` directory at the root of your project.
+It will also create a `package.json` inside the `functions/` directory that lists build scripts, dependencies and the entry point to your function via the `main` field.
 It will also prompt you to install required dependencies **inside** the `functions/` directory which you do **not** want.

 It is important to understand that the reason the `package.json` is added inside the `functions/` directory is that when you deploy your functions with `firebase deploy`, firebase tools will deploy the entire contents of the `functions/` directory.
-Firebase will then install all dependencies, run any commands listed under the `predeploy` field under the `functions` field in `firebase.json` and then run the entry file designated in the `main` field in the `package.json`.
-Note that the scripts listed in the `predeploy` are those listed in the `package.json` file inside of the `functions/` directory.
-Effectively if you want anything to be deployed to [Firebase Functions] it must be inside of the specified directory.
+Firebase will then install all dependencies and run any commands listed under the `predeploy` field of the `functions` field in `firebase.json`.
+If scripts are listed in the `predeploy` field they must be listed in the `package.json` that is deployed to Firebase.

-Although by default the directory that is deployed is the `functions/` directory, this can be configured in `firebase.json` (see below).
-Currently only one deployment directory can be specified and only one `firebase.json` file is supported.
+Currently `firebase-tools` only supports a single `firebase.json` file (and subsequently only one Functions directory).
+The limitation of the single `firebase.json` can be worked around with the help of **Angular CLI Builders** as seen below.
 See [#590] & [#1115] for further details.

-The limitation of the single `firebase.json` can be worked around with the help of **Angular CLI Builders** as seen below.

 ## Add Angular Universal

-With all that being said this guide will walk through deploying the `todos-web` application using Angular Universal SSR.
-It is advised to read through the [Angular Universal] guide to help understand the complexity that Angular Universal is taking care of for you.
-Some of the limitations of using SSR will become apparent with the `todos` app and the decision to use SSR is not always straight forward.
+It is advised to read through the [Angular Universal] guide to help understand the complexity that Angular Universal is handling for you.
+When you add Angular Universal to the `todos` app some of the limitations of using SSR will become apparent and you might decide that your project does not warrant server side rendering.

 ### 1. Add & Configure Angular Universal for the Todo Application